 Ignoring BPH symptoms can lead to severe complications like bladder damage and kidney issues.
 Early intervention through lifestyle changes or medical procedures can restore urinary health and improve overall well-being.
 Nocturia is a significant risk factors for fall in the elderly.
 Tripping on furniture in a dark room can be catastrophic especially if blood thinning medications.
 Improving the overall sleep quality also improve quality of life for the elderly.

-Our friendly team is looking forward to serving you.
 For urgent enquiries and appointment requests, please call the clinic directly.